 Welcome to Penn State Law.
 We hope the following information is useful to you as you prepare to teach.
-If you have any questions after reading this information, please consult an Associate Dean.
+If you have any questions after reading this information, please consult the Associate Dean for Academic Affairs.

 Penn State ID Number and Access Account

 You will need a Penn State ID number (a 9-digit number used to identify you in various PSU systems in lieu of your Social Security Number) and Access Account for a variety of purposes, including accessing the PSU intranet and the course management system called ANGEL.
-Jennifer Solbakken in Human Resources will create a PSU ID number for you and provide you with the application necessary to create your Access Account (which will also serve as your email address).
-Ms. Solbakken’s e-mail is firstname.lastname@example.org and her telephone is (814) 865-5040.
-Linda Evans in Information Technology will process your Access Account application and will train you how to use ANGEL.
-Her e-mail is email@example.com and telephone number is (717) 240-5223.
+The law school Human Resources Manager will create a PSU ID number for you and provide you with the application necessary to create your Access Account (which will also serve as your email address).

-Most information that you will want to know about the academic affairs of the Law School is available on our website.
+Most information that you will want to know about the academic affairs of the law school is available on our website.
 Information on the website includes the academic calendar, exam schedule, grading policy, and our policy for courses held in both locations.
-Please contact an Associate Dean or our Registrar’s Office with academic questions you may have.
+Please contact the Academic Affairs office with academic questions you may have.

 Preparing Your Course